Updated June, 2015

-What Methods can be Used?
+What Methods Can Be Used?

-There are several methods that can be used for establishing building rental rates.
+Several methods that can be used for establishing building rental rates.
 These methods help the parties establish a rental rate based on the specific facts of the building in question.
 The bargaining skills of the parties involved are also important in this process.